Noise in the workplace

 Establishing the amount of noise in the workplace in regard to machines and equipment allows you to ensure proper protection for your employees.

 Workers who spend their days near noisy machinery can face serious health issues if their employers don’t take measures to prevent injury.
 Even for occasional visitors to environments with dangerous sound emissions, effective protection and prevention is essential to safeguard their health.

 Noise conditions typically change throughout the working day.
 Workers move into areas of varying sound levels and may only intermittently use noisy equipment.
 Because of these variations in the workplace, determining safe noise levels and appropriate protection for personnel can present difficulties.
-Total exposure measurement and calculation is critical to preventing hearing damage.
+Conducting measurement and understaning the total exposure through calculation is critical to preventing hearing damage.

 Hearing protection programmes have been implemented in most countries and are governed by national and international standards.
-Any such programme involves an assessment of noise exposure using hand-held sound level meters or personal noise dose meters.
+Any such programme involves an assessment of noise exposure using hand-held sound level meters or personal noise dosimeters.

 Another option for assessing noise exposure in the work environment is B&K 2245 Sound Level meter with Work Noise Partner.
 This is focused tool for performing work noise surveys, focusing on risk mitigation of hearing loss and ensuring compliance with regulations and standards.
 Work Noise Partner provides you with the insight to properly mitigate any issues, including assessing the need for and selection of hearing protection.